alneng/spotify-playlist-visualizer/src/backend/README.md

 #### Build and Deploy

+First Time Setup
 1. Edit configuration above to `.env`
-2. Run `yarn deploy` to build the API and start the containers (Express, Flask, Postgres)
+2. Run `yarn prod:init-backend` to build the API and start the containers (Express, Flask, Postgres)
-3. Run `yarn prod:init-db` (First time setup only)
+3. Run `yarn prod:init-db`

+Re-deploy existing application with new version
-4. Run `yarn prisma:migrate:prod` to apply migrations to the database
+1. Run `yarn prisma:migrate:prod` to apply migrations to the database (if running outside the docker network, change the DB url in .env)
+2. Run `yarn prod:deploy` to deploy new versions of the backend